dharmab/8492sqdn.net/content/guides/hotas/index.md

 ---
 title: HOTAS Buyer's Guide for Combat Flight Simulation
-summary: Flight sticks, throttles and pedals organized into recommended, recommend with reservations, and not recommended.
+summary: Flight sticks, throttles and pedals organized into recommended, recommended with reservations, and not recommended.
 date: 2025-01-01
 weight: 2
 ---